 Originally published: November 30, 2020 02:10:01 PM, updated: February 21, 2023 11:16:47 AM

-Before I go deeper into marketing automation and explain all aspects of this industry, let me first answer this question: What is marketing automation?
+Before I dive deep into marketing automation and explain all aspects of this industry, let me first answer this question: What is marketing automation?
 On the web, you will find many definitions.
 But the simplest one I prefer to go with is: Marketing automation is all about using software to automate repetitive tasks and activities such as email marketing, social media posting, and even ad campaigns.

 The purpose of automating your marketing campaign is not just for the sake of efficiency but also to personalize the experience for your prospects and customers.
 In this article, I’ll do my best to cover everything related to this industry.

 I highly believe that marketing automation is not optional in today’s digital landscape; it’s mandatory if you really want to progress faster and easier, as well as save your business.
 To put it another way, to get a successful digital marketing campaign, you definitely need to automate your tasks and activities.
 Otherwise, you will be an ideal loser and find yourself out of the market.

 Business owners, executives, and marketers say that the biggest benefit of marketing automation for them is saving time at 30%:

 Marketers realize that to win a successful digital marketing campaign, they need to implement the four steps listed below carefully:

 - Attract: It’s about creating the right content to get the target audience's attention.

 - Convert: It’s the process of converting the attracted audience into leads.